elimbaum/TrinketPinball/README.md

 #### Standard Methods
 `void tone(int freq)` Play a square wave tone at the specified frequency.

-`void speakerVolume(byte vol)` set the volume.
-This function is constrained by the maximum volume; by default, 127.
+`void speakerVolume(byte volPercent)` set the volume as a percent from 0 - 100%, where 100% is the maximum volume; by default the maximum is 127 (out of 255).
+The default volume is 64.

 `void speakerOff()` turns off the speaker.